William Grigsby McCormick

 William Grigsby McCormick (June 3, 1851 – November 29, 1941) was an American businessman of the influential McCormick family in Chicago, who was a co-founder of Kappa Sigma fraternity.
 He also served as a Chicago alderman.

 Early life and education

-William Grigsby McCormick was born June 3, 1851, in Chicago.

-His father was William Sanderson McCormick (1815–1865) and mother was Mary Ann Grigsby (1828–1878) of the Hickory Hill estate in Virginia.
+William Grigsby McCormick was born June 3, 1851, in Chicago, Illinois to William Sanderson McCormick (1815–1865) of the McCormick family and Mary Ann Grigsby (1828–1878).
 His father managed finances for the family agricultural machinery business which became International Harvester until he died in an insane asylum in 1865.
 His mother then moved the family back to Baltimore, Maryland, near her Virginia family estate.
-After she was widowed, his mother had sold her share of the family business to his better-known uncle Cyrus McCormick.

-McCormick's brother Robert Sanderson McCormick (1849–1919) married the daughter of the founder of the Chicago Tribune.
+After she was widowed, Mary had sold her share of the family business to his uncle Cyrus McCormick.
+Through his elder brother Robert Sanderson McCormick (1849–1919), he was a brother-in-law of Katherine Medill and the uncle of Chicago Tribune publisher Robert R. McCormick.

-Their son Chauncey Brooks McCormick with their nephew Robert R. McCormick purchased the Hickory Hill estate of Reuben Grigsby in 1929.